-Otherwise, drop off goods during business hours at:
+You can drop off goods during business hours at:

 Fitted for Work is a non-profit organisation to aim to empower disadvantaged women and find economic independence through direct donations, employment services, and advocacy.
 They are a great place to donate pre-loved goods in Sydney.

-Help women find meaningful work by donating good quality business and work attire at its Parramatta Dressing Room, Monday-Thursday between 10am–3pm.
+At the moment, only their Melbourne location is open, so head to their Facebook page and stay tuned.
+When they re-open, you can help women find meaningful work by donating good quality business and work attire at its Parramatta Dressing Room, Monday-Thursday between 10am–3pm.